-- 80. To provide targeted support, psychosocial groups were organized on a range of topics including strengthening workforce resilience and crisis fatigue.
-These initiatives were jointed facilitated with the UN Department of Safety and Security ("UNDSS") and UNWomen in West Africa.
-UNAIDS Staff Counsellor proactively reached out to teams facing unstable and difficult conditions in their duty stations. - 81.
-In view of the anticipated unprecedent cuts to the workforce and the parallel geopolitical instability, UNAIDS is ramping up efforts to support staff during this period.
-Counselling services have already seen a considerable uptick in services requested during the first quarter of 2025.
-10 group sessions were held in the first quarter, attended by over 400 participants. - 82.
-UNAIDS staff are also supported by the OMB.
-OMB focuses on the prevention and informal resolution of work-related issues as well as interpersonal conflicts, including through facilitated dialogue processes or mediation.
-In 2024, XX UNAIDS staff members contacted OMB to receive support.
-XX% of these cases were resolved via facilitated dialogue processes or mediation. - 83.
-The Secretariat fully complies with the UN Security Risk Management process, which is monitored through an online dashboard and linked to the preparation of the biennial work planning and budget cycle.
+- 83. The Secretariat fully complies with the UN Security Risk Management process, which is monitored through an online dashboard and linked to the preparation of the biennial work planning and budget cycle.
 UNAIDS has taken a number of actions in 2024 and early 2025 to achieve efficiencies while ensuring the safety and security of our staff.
 Cost-effective solutions included the prioritization of new virtual security tools, such as cloud-based infrastructure and remote monitoring systems, to reduce operational costs. - 84.
 In 2024, UNAIDS completed its recruitment of a new Security Advisor to lead this important work.
-During his tenure, the Security Advisor has supported policy development to capitalize on these efficiencies, provided strategic security advise and regular reporting, launched the Country Office Safety and Security Focal Points ("COSSFPs") programme, and supported evacuations and responses to geopolitical and climate-related disasters.
+During his tenure, the Security Advisor has supported policy development to capitalize on these efficiencies, provided strategic security advise and regular reporting, launched the Country Office Safety and Security Focal Points programme, and supported evacuations and responses to geopolitical and climate-related disasters.
 During this period, the UNAIDS Security Framework 2025-2027 was developed to provide a comprehensive framework to safeguard UNAIDS personnel, assets and operations globally, aligning with its mission to end the AIDS epidemic by 2030.